UDOOboard/IoT-Docs/docs/04_Client_Setup/01_Register_the_Client_into_the_UDOO_IoT_Server.md

+Once the UDOO IoT Cloud Client service is installed on your UDOO you can register the board as a gateway in the UDOO Cloud.
-To register the Client to the IoT Server open the WebConf(guide [here](https://www.udoo.org/docs-neo/Basic_Setup/Web_Control_Panel.html)) on the NEO with desktop, mouse and keyboard, VNC or USB Direct Connection.
+To register the Client to the IoT Server open the WebConf(guide [here](https://www.udoo.org/docs-neo/Basic_Setup/Web_Control_Panel.html)) on the NEO with desktop, mouse and keyboard or VNC or USB Direct Connection.

 </br>